rtkaheller/nomic/CURRENT.md

 number between 0 and 10 for the first player, with the upper limit increasing by one each turn; more points are awarded for more popular proposals.)

-**203:** A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
+**203 (Mutable):** A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
 If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

-**204:** If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive
+**204 (Mutable):** If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive
 10 points each.

-**205:** An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.
+**205 (Mutable):** An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.

-**206:** When a proposed rule-change is defeated, the player who proposed it loses 10 points.
+**206 (Mutable):** When a proposed rule-change is defeated, the player who proposed it loses 10 points.

-**207:** Each player always has exactly one vote.
+**207 (Mutable):** Each player always has exactly one vote.

-**208:** The winner is the first player to achieve 100 (positive) points.
+**208 (Mutable):** The winner is the first player to achieve 100 (positive) points.

 In mail and computer games, the winner is the first player to achieve 200 (positive) points.

-**209:** At no time may there be more than 25 mutable rules.
+**209 (Mutable):** At no time may there be more than 25 mutable rules.

-**210:** Players may not conspire or consult on the making of future rule-changes unless they are team-mates.
+**210 (Mutable):** Players may not conspire or consult on the making of future rule-changes unless they are team-mates.

 The first paragraph of this rule does not apply to games by mail or computer

-**211:** If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.
+**211 (Mutable):** If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.

 If at least one of the rules in conflict explicitly says of itself that it defers to another rule (or type of rule) or